 On November 10, 2009, the Company was served with a Complaint by a former vendor of TXM (the "Vendor"), claiming that the Company owes the Vendor approximately \$3,200,000 plus interest, arising out of a dispute related to TXM's alleged failure to pay for certain oilfield equipment.
-Falcon and TXM have advised the Vendor, and continue to assert, that the claim is without merit and that they intend to vigorously defend against it as well as make any appropriate counter claims against the Vendor.
+Falcon and TXM intend to vigorously defend against the claim as well as make any appropriate counter claims against the Vendor.